 Traditional Chinese medicine (eg, acupuncture, Chinese herbal medicine)

 |Biology-based therapies || |

 |Manipulative and body-based practices || |

 |Bioelectromagnetic therapies || |

 Practices that lie outside the mainstream of “official” or current conventional medicine have always been an important part of the public’s management of their personal health.
 Complementary, alternative, and unconventional medicine has become increasingly popular in the United States.
 Two identical surveys of unconventional medicine use in the United States, done in 1990 and 1996, showed a 45% increase in use of CAM by the public.
-Visits to CAM practitioners increased ...
+Visits to CAM practitioners increased from 400 ...